Podiya/temper-job-search/README.md

 # temper-job-search
-This is an assesment given by temper for the post of IOS Developer.
+This is an assessment given by temper for the post of IOS Developer.